newrelic-experimental/nr-account-migration/README.md

-sourceApiKey  | This should be the Admin API Key for sourceAccount targetAccount | Account to migrate monitors to targetApiKey  | This should be the Admin API Key for targetAccount timeStamp     | must match the timeStamp generated in fetchmonitors , used when useLocal flag is passed useLocal      | By default monitors are fetched from sourceAccount.
+sourceApiKey  | This should be the Admin API Key for sourceAccount targetAccount | Account to migrate monitors to targetApiKey  | This should be the Admin API Key for targetAccount personalApiKey | Personal API Key used for GraphQL API Client calls (required to apply tags) timeStamp     | must match the timeStamp generated in fetchmonitors , used when useLocal flag is passed useLocal      | By default monitors are fetched from sourceAccount.
 A pre-fetched copy can be used by passing this flag.